-A structure born in 1543 surprisingly elegant in which different architectures and styles harmoniously cohabit different frescoes and pictorial decorations of great value, a delightful open space, the central location in the most visited Historic area of Genoa, at the end of Via Garibaldi: here are the characteristics of Palazzo della Meridiana , a sixteenth century historical residence that has reopened its monumental settings for a few years after a long restoration.
+A structure born in 1543 surprisingly elegant in which architectures and different styles coexist harmoniously, frescoes and pictorial decorations of great value, a delightful open space, the central position in the most visited historical area of Genoa, at the end of Via Garibaldi: these are the characteristics of Palazzo della Meridiana , a sixteenth-century historic residence that has recently reopened its monumental rooms after a long restoration.

 The building is one of the earliest and most significant examples of Genoese architectural renewal, takes its name from the Solare clock designed on its façade, which also gives its name to the square below, just at the corner with the magnificent Via Garibaldi, formerly Strada Nuova .

 Inserted between the Rolli, system of 42 Genoese palaces that became in the 2006 heritage of humanity Unesco, the building has been the object of a long and accurate from the 2006 conservative restoration carried out by the current property and presents, today, rooms specifically equipped for receptions, exhibitions, meetings, events, including the liberty environments designed by Gino Coppedè, and the grand hall with the frescoes by Luca Cambiaso.